 - Key indicators of ranch efficiencies, Burke Teichert, Teichert Management and Consulting and former Rex Ranch manager, Orem, UT

-- Grazing plan – historical and where they are now, Bob Price, daughter Lindsey Smith and their consultant Terry DeGroff, Burwell, NE
+- Gracie Creek Ranch grazing plan – historical and where we are now, Bob Price, daughter Lindsey Smith, and Terry DeGroff, Management Information Systems, Burwell, NE

-- Dung beetles, Sean Whipple, UNL Panhandle Research & Extension Center, Scottsbluff, NE
+- Insects as agents of improved rangeland quality and cattle production, Sean Whipple, UNL Panhandle Research & Extension Center, Scottsbluff, NE

 - Managing grassland for multiple uses: making the pieces fit, Jim Faulstich, Highmore, SD

-- Managing three billion gallons of water, Lyle Perman, Lowry, SD
+- Managing two billion gallons of water, Lyle Perman, Lowry, SD

-- Fitting grazing strategies to your environment, Nebraska producer panel: Doug Olson, Harrisburg; Jeff Pribbeno, Imperial; Dan Stelling, Pierce
+- Fitting grazing strategies to your environment, Nebraska producer panel: Doug Olsen, Harrisburg; Jeff Pribbeno, Imperial; Dan Stelling, Pierce

-- Management practices of 2012 Leopold Conservation Award winner, Buell family, Rose, NE
+- Management practices of 2012 Leopold Conservation Award winner, Buell family, Bassett, NE

 - Fitting hunting into the rest of a grazing operation, Jim Faulstich